talolard/talolard.github.com/_posts/2016-08-02-tips-for-starting-with-aws-lambda.md

 I love to invest my time in side projects, I get to create and learn.
 Perhaps irrationaly, I don't like to put a lot of money into them from the get go.
 When I start building a project I want it up all the time so that I can show it around.
 On the other hand I know that 98% of the time, my resources will not be used.

-Serverless infratrucutre saves me that 98% by allowing me to pay by the millisecond instead of by the hour.
+Serverless infrastrucutre saves me that 98% by allowing me to pay by the millisecond instead of by the hour.
 98% is a lot of savings by any account

 ## I don't have to think about servers